BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 - how often does your content change?
 - how much does a page depend on certain content?

-There are bigger implications to these answers when working in Next.js compared to working on a SPA
+There are bigger implications to these answers when working in Next.js compared to working on a SPA.

 Where your content comes from may change which Node.js modules you need to use or whether you will need to interact with a database.

-How often your content changes & how much of a page depends on that content will change whether you want to implement the page via Static Site Generation (SSG), Server Side Rendering (SSR), or some combination of those mixed with client side rendering.
+How often your content changes and how much of a page depends on that content will change whether you want to implement the page via Static Site Generation (SSG), Server Side Rendering (SSR), or some combination of those mixed with client side rendering.

 ### Pages

 Remember that page code may be executed on both the server and client!
 If you have any sensitive information in environment variables or other stores be very careful that it doesn't get sent to the client.
-See the [environment variables](#environment-variables) section for more.

 So which page type should you prefer and how do you know which to use when?

 - The fastest option is [Static Site Generation](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) since the server does little to no processing.
 It only has to return pre-built, static content.
 Use this option with content that doesn't change frequently (or ever).
 Blogs, marketing sites, policy documents, and FAQs all fall more or less in this category.

-- The next option is [Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) for pages that depends on particular input data and where it isn't feasible to statically generate all page combinations for given inputs.
+- Otherwise use [Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) for pages that depends on particular input data and where it isn't feasible to statically generate all page combinations for given inputs.
 Input data might be something like user details, purchase/order history, weather, time, or traffic.

 - [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data.